winglang/wing/libs/wingsdk/docs/simulator.md

 // throws if resource named "root/my_function" is not a "cloud.Funciton" -->

-Check the documentation for the relevant client you want to use for more information on how to use it: (TODO).

-Congratulations, you've invoke a function using the simulator!
+Congratulations, you've invoked a function using the simulator!

 Using the `QueueClient` and `BucketClient` classes you can also interact with queues and buckets as well.
+Check the API reference for more details about what methods are available on different resource clients.